-In the meantime, I wanted to share one of my favorite recipes I came up with a few months ago—farro crab cakes.
+In the meantime, and I guess something that has nothing to do with anything I wrote above, 🙂 here’s a recipe I came up with a few months ago—farro crab cakes.
 Their texture is super similar to tempeh-based crab cakes, and offers that signature toothsome and flaky-textured bite.
 You can make the batter one hour or the night before, and all the prep that’s left is a quick breading of panko and a quick brown in a hot pan.
 These crab cakes are perfectly finished with a dab of sriracha-Vegenaise or creamy dill sauce to make a filling brunch or light dinner.

 for the crab cakes